DKMS-LSL/typeloader/user_manual/new_allele.md

 Here, you enter the sample's internal ID (sample identifier within your lab - this is the main ID TypeLoader will use to identify the sample) and external ID (e.g., the sample identifier provided by the client) and click "Done" to proceed.

+You can also enter the sample's provenance (use the [=> Settings dialog](settings.md) to specify preferred provenances, which will then be listed first in the dropdown menu) and date of collection here, or leave these empty to add them later.
+(You will have to enter them before ENA submission.)

 **If you get a popup dialog called "Manual choice of reference alleles necessary", please see [=> here](new_allele_restricted_reference.md) for the next steps necessary before you can continue with uploading your allele.**

 ##  (2) Specifying allele details (for XML files)